-9th Grade ELA Cite strong and thorough textual evidence to support analysis of what the text says explicitly, as well as inferences drawn from the text.
+Grade/Subject SLO IAGD(s) 9th Grade ELA Cite strong and thorough textual evidence to support analysis of what the text says explicitly, as well as inferences drawn from the text.
 By June 1: 27 students who scored 50-70 on the pre-test will increase scores by 18 points on the post test.
 40 students who score 30-49 will increase by 15 points.
 10 students who scored 0-29 will increase by 10 points.
 This is one IAGD (assessment/measure of progress) that has been differentiated to meet the needs of varied student performance groups.
 1st and 2nd Grade Tier 3 Reading Students will improve reading accuracy and comprehension leading to an improved attitude and approach toward more complex reading tasks.
-By June: IAGD #1: Students will increase their attitude towards reading by at least 7 points from baseline on the full scale score of the Elementary Reading Attitude Survey, as recommended by authors, McKenna and Kear.
-IAGD #2: Students will read instructional level text with 95% or better accuracy on the DRA.
-Grade 1-Expected outcome - Level 14-16.
-Grade 2-Expected outcome - Level 22-24.
-These are two IAGDs using two assessments/measures of progress.
-IAGD #2 has also been differentiated to meet the School Social Worker As a result of participating in a 6- week targeted intervention using an evidence-based social skills curriculum, 6th grade students will improve their respectfully greet peers and staff members.
-For each 6-week cycle: Pre and post- assessment data on appropriate social greetings, as articulated in an evidence-based curriculum: ^{80%} of students will not demonstrate incidents of inappropriate greetings following the 6th week of intervention when entering or leaving school, when entering and exiting a classroom and when passing in the hallway. ^{20%} of students will demonstrate a 50% decrease in the use of inappropriate greetings following the 6th week of intervention when entering or leaving school, when entering and exiting a classroom and when passing in the hallway.
+School Social Worker As a result of participating in a 6- week targeted intervention using an evidence-based social skills curriculum, 6th grade students will improve their respectfully greet peers and staff members.
+For each 6-week cycle: Pre and post- assessment data on appropriate social greetings, a articulated in an evidence-based curriculum: 80% of students will not demonstrate incidents of inappropriate greetings following the 6th week of intervention when entering or leaving school, when entering and exiting a classroom and when passing in the hallway.
+20% of students will demonstrate a 50% decrease in the use of inappropriate greetings following the 6th week of intervention when entering or leaving school, when entering and exiting a classroom and when passing in the hallway.
 Speech and Language Pathologist Students will increase their ability to comprehend and respond to "wh-" questions regarding a story or event.
-By June: 12/14 students will respond appropriately to "who", "what", "where", "when" and "why" questions regarding a story or event as measured by a district developed assessment.
+By June: •12/14 students will respond appropriately to "who", "what", "where", "when" and "why" questions regarding a story or event as measured by a district developed assessment.